 Both before and since the Supreme Court’s decision on S.B.
 8, other states have passed restrictions on abortion access, including new laws which were directly inspired by S.B.
 8. Texas also recently passed S.B.
 4, which limits access to abortion-inducing drugs after seven weeks of pregnancy with criminal penalties that include felony charges, fines, and jail sentences.9

 The Supreme Court will hear a case involving Mississippi’s new abortion law on December 1, 2021.
 That law would ban abortion after 15 weeks of pregnancy and be enforced by the state, a direct challenge to Roe v.
-Wade that could possibly lead to the Court to overturn that ruling.10 If Roe were to be overturned, it could allow states to decide on their own abortion restrictions, including the possibility of banning the procedure.
+Wade that could possibly lead to the Court to overturn that ruling.10 If Roe were to be overturned, it could allow states to decide on their own restrictions restrictions regarding reproductive rights, including the possibility of banning the procedure.

 - Studies indicate that a plurality of Americans (46 percent) believe that abortion should be legal in all or most circumstances.
 A clear majority of Americans (80 percent) believe it should be legal in at least some circumstances.
 Alternatively, 19 percent of Americans think abortion should be illegal in virtually all circumstances.
 Given the general support for legal abortion in the United States, why do you think it remains such a controversial issue?